cedricgr/isosteric-replacements/README.md

 It is required that you have the Python modules `pandas` and `rdkit` (and their dependences) configured in your conda environment.

 ## License
 (c) Cedric Graebin (Drug Discovery Unit, University of Dundee, Scotland).
-This notebook is distributed under the terms of the BSD license.
+This notebook is distributed under the terms of the GPL v3 license.